viviemXD/webrtc-application-screen-share/README.md

 Capture the users screen or application and share over a WebRTC PeerConnection.
 This simple demo consists of a presenter who shares their screen or applications and an attendee who views that share video on a web page.
 Audio and video will also be transmitted between both peers.
 The attendee can be either a Chrome or Firefox browser.
 The presenter must be using Chrome.
 So right now this is a two user demo, one presentor and one attendee only.

-This repo has three pieces.
+This repo has four pieces.

-1. Chrome packaged app to share screen or applications (Presenter).
+1. Presentor: Chrome packaged app to share screen applications and audio\video.
 2. Server application using node.js and web socket.
-3. Client web page that receives and displays the shared video stream (Chrome or Firefox).
+3. Attendee: Web page that receives and displays the shared video stream (Chrome or Firefox).
+4. Attendee: Chrome packaged app.

-- Presenter only works using Google Chrome, (Stable, Canary or Chromium).
+- Presenter and Attendee packaged apps only work using Google Chrome, (Stable, Canary or Chromium).
 - No need for a Web Server, it uses node.js which does both the WebRTC signaling and serves up the presentor web page.

 ![Architecture diagram](https://github.com/emannion/webrtc-application-screen-share/blob/master/arch.png "Arch diagram")